Chart Color Schemes

 Health performance in Port Kembla - Warrawong is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Port Kembla-Warrawong faces significant health challenges, as indicated by health data.
-Both younger and older age groups have a high prevalence of common health conditions.
+Port Kembla-Warrawong faces significant health challenges, as indicated by its health data.
+The prevalence of common health conditions is notable across both younger and older age groups.

-Private health cover is relatively low, with approximately 50% (~4,835 people) compared to the national average of 55.3%.
-Mental health issues and arthritis are the most prevalent medical conditions, affecting 10.3 and 10.0% of residents respectively.
-However, 62.8% of residents claim to have no medical ailments, slightly lower than the Rest of NSW figure at 63.9%.
-The area has a higher proportion of seniors aged 65 and over, with 20.4% (1,989 people) compared to 19.0% in Rest of NSW.
-Health outcomes among seniors present challenges broadly similar to those faced by the general population.
+Approximately 50% (~4836 people) of the total population has private health cover, lower than the national average of 55.3%.
+Mental health issues and arthritis are the most common medical conditions in the area, affecting 10.3% and 10.0% of residents respectively.
+However, 62.8% of residents claim to be completely clear of medical ailments, compared to 63.9% across Rest of NSW.
+The area has a higher proportion of seniors aged 65 and over, at 20.4% (1990 people), compared to the 19.0% in Rest of NSW.
+Health outcomes among seniors present challenges broadly in line with the general population's health profile.

 Frequently Asked Questions - Health